 Is stretching a shirt really worth it?

 As you can see, stretching a shirt isn’t necessarily a lot of work, but are the results really worth it?
+Is it worth making a tight shirt bigger?
 This can depend on a few things, such as the quality and choice of material and how much extra room you need.
 While stretching a shirt might work for some people, the results vary too much to say whether it’s completely worth it.

 Similarly, off-the-rack shirts don’t offer a particularly good fit to begin with.
 Sure, plenty of people can find shirts that fit, but that doesn't mean they fit well.
 They can be baggy in some places and tight in others, and that’s on the same person!
 Plenty of people suffer from these issues, but it’s particularly the case for muscular guys.